AdobeDocs/target-developers/src/pages/before-implement/methods-to-get-data-into-target/bulk-profile-update-api.md

 * Customer Attributes data can be shared with Analytics.
 Bulk Profile Update is useable only in Target.
 * Customer Attributes support creating a profile for a user Target has not yet seen.
 The Bulk Profile Update API updates existing Target profiles only.
 * Customer Attributes require the use of the Experience Cloud ID (ECID) and the use of a source ID, such as the CRM ID or the Loyalty ID.
-* The Bulk Profile Update API requires either the TNT ID or the mbox3rdPartyId.
+* The Bulk Profile Update API requires either the TNT ID or the `mbox3rdPartyId`.
 * You cannot send the following characters in `mbox3rdPartyID`: plus sign (+) and forward slash (/).

 ## Format

-The .csv file must refer to each visitor via his or her Target PCID or mboxThirdPartyId .
+The .csv file must refer to each visitor via his or her Target PCID or `mbox3rdPartyId`.
 The Experience Cloud ID (ECID) is not supported.
 All profile attributes/values are created and updated via the API.
 Format details are available in the API documentation.

 ## Example use cases